dcbaker/cython/docs/src/userguide/debugging.rst

 .. function:: cy exec code

-    Execute code in the current Python or Cython frame.
+    Execute code in the current Python or Cython0 frame.
 This works like Python's interactive interpreter.

-    For Python frames it uses the globals and locals from the Python frame, for Cython frames it uses the dict of globals used on the Cython module and a new dict filled with the local Cython variables.
+    For Python frames it uses the globals and locals from the Python frame, for Cython0 frames it uses the dict of globals used on the Cython0 module and a new dict filled with the local Cython0 variables.

 .. note:: ``cy exec`` modifies state and executes code in the debuggee and is
           therefore potentially dangerous.